 Along with the story on Paula and our project, the November issue of Cooking Light has a smart feature on brain food -– recipes as well as eating and lifestyle tips to feed your brain well.
 Dietitians and nutrition experts Sidney Fry, M.S., and Carolyn Williams, Ph.D., co-wrote the article.
 They include a list of “15 Brain-Boosting Foods”: fish, blueberries, nuts, beans, dark leafy greens, extra-virgin olive oil, wine(!), green tea, coffee, dark chocolate, fermented foods, turmeric, Vitamin B-rich foods (whole grains), eggs, and coconut oil.

-The list is not an all-or-nothing approach.
+The list is not exhaustive (I’ve read that walnuts are great for the brain, too).
+It’s not an all-or-nothing approach.
 Sidney and Carolyn suggest daily and weekly intakes for each food.
 They also call out “brain drainers” such as eating fast food, which they say is okay once a week, if you must.
 Red meat is fine if you consume it fewer than four times a week.

 The brain food section inspired me to look in the VWK archives for brain healthy recipes.
 Revisit them or try them out.